Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Maryse Mitchell-Brody

-(1984-): Maryse is a(n): organizer, proud tía,
+(1984-): Maryse is a(n): organizer, proud tía, revolutionary,

-revolutionary, day-dreamer, tortured artist, badass facilitator,
+day-dreamer, tortured artist, badass facilitator, dancer, loud

-Project, Maryse is an advocate for sex workers' rights
+the Icarus Project, Maryse is an advocate for sex workers' rights

 and a member of the Rock Dove Collective, a radical community